gcrsaldanha/codeflix/README.md

 - [x] Pagination
 - [x] Ordering
 - [x] Filter
+- [?]
+Search
-- [ ] Search (?)
+- [ ] Add activate/deactivate APIs
 - [ ] Abstract ListCategoriesRequest – pagination, ordering, filtering
 - [ ] Abstract serializers to usecase + generics
-- [ ] Add activate/deactivate APIs
 - [ ] Extend to other entities (Genre, CastMember ? )
+- [ ] Decouple validations from entity (serializers)
 - [ ] See how dependency injection was being made in old codeflix project (queryset/repository)
-- [ ] Decouple validations from entity (serializers)
-- [ ] Revisit inheritance of Exception in Python
+- [ ] Revisit Notification pattern (exceptions/errors)
-- [ ] Add env vars
 - [x] How to organize Django + DDD?
-- [ ] Use `result` library for usecases
+- [?]
+Use `result` library for operations

 ## Business questions
-- [ ] If the client is responsible for checking for NotificationError, then if it forgets to check, we can create a "bad" entity?
+- [x] If the client is responsible for checking for NotificationError, then if it forgets to check, we can create a "bad" entity?
 E.g.: set `name="""` then save it.
 - [x] Should I be able to change a `Category` that is not active?
 - [x] Confirm `Category.change_category` should update both `name` and `description`
 - [ ] Should we allow the id to be provided when creating a `Category`?